 Last Updated on

 With Facebook, there’s always something to make you happy or make you obsess.
-It affects our mood in many ways.
+It affects our mood in many ways, sometimes good and sometimes bad.
 Think about someone unfriending you and someone not accepting your friend request.

 Do you flinch just thinking about these situations?
 They are the equivalent of an in-person snub.
 It’s a digital slap in the face.